 The College of New Jersey is located on 289-acres of beautiful woodland in Ewing Township, NJ.
 It is convenient for those located in both New York and Philadelphia.
 It is known as a liberal art college with specialties in arts, communication, business, education, engineering, humanities, and social services like nursing, health, and exercise science.
 The college was originally founded in 1855 as the New Jersey State Normal School, as is proud of its high graduation rate.

-Montclair University is a great option for those living in New York City as it is just 12 miles away.
-It is located on a picturesque 252-acre campus.
-It was founded in 1908 and is currently one of the largest universities in New Jersey with a whopping 21,115 total students in October 2018.
-The university offers over 300 different majors, minors, and other concentrations.
-Popular degrees include education, business, family studies, liberal arts, humanities, social work, biology, and wellness studies.
-The student to faculty rate is 17:1.
+Montclair State University is a great option for those living in New York City as it is just 12 miles away.
+Located on a picturesque 252-acre campus, it was founded in 1908 and is currently one of the largest universities in New Jersey.
+The University offers over 300 different majors, minors, concentrations and certificate programs.
+Popular degrees include education, business, psychology, computer science, humanities, social work, biology, and justice studies.
+The student to faculty ratio is 17:1.

 William Paterson University of New Jersey is one of the leading schools in the area with over 10,000 students.
 It is situated in Wayne, NJ, on 370 wooded acres of land and adjacent to over 1,200 acres of beautiful wetlands and woodlands and just a couple miles from Paterson Great Falls.

 The University offers a wide range of learning opportunities both on and off-campus.
 They also boast an impressive faculty.
 The student to faculty ratio is 14 to 1 and has 41 Fulbright scholars on staff.
 Many others have received awards, grants, and fellowships.